kestra-io/docs/docs/developer-guide/tasks/README.md

 ### Switch

-This task processes a task conditionally depending on a contextual variable's value.
+This task processes a set of tasks conditionally depending on a contextual variable's value.

 In the following example, an input will be used to decide which task to run next.